-5 Ways Moms Can Lend a Hand
+5 Ways Moms Can Lend a Wedding-Planning Hand

 Have a potentially overbearing mother-of-the-bride and/or mother-of-the-groom on your hands?
-Give her something to do with all her nervous and excited energy by doling out specific jobs she can call her own, advises Nora Sheils, owner of Bridal Bliss & in Lake Oswego, Ore.
+Give her something to do with all her nervous and excited energy by doling out specific jobs she can call her own, advises Nora Sheils, owner of Bridal Bliss & in Lake Oswego, Oregon.
 Just remember: Only assign activities you aren’t super picky about, because although it is OK to give out general direction, you must relinquish control.

 Here are five suggestions to help you keep the peace.